 ... and Now, there are many more buildings dotting the skyline these days but those mentioned above are still there.
 The completed Grace Cathedral has twin towers; from the vantage point below they are hidden by the dark grey newer building but we can see its spire, yet to be built in the view above.
 Today 1250 Jones is even more recognizable by its radio mast.

 Then ...
 The suspect desperately looks for a way down ... the view past him follows Montgomery Street to the south.
 The white building partially visible on the left is the Appraisers building at 630 Sansome Street.
 Note that tiled hexagonal roof (arrowed) ...

-... and Now, believe it or not, this is the same view down Montgomery - the financial district became the most developed part of the city.
+... and Now, believe it or not, this is the same view down Montgomery - more than any other part of town the financial district has became the most changed.

 ... and Now, the tiled roof arrowed in the Then image above is at 1235 Montgomery (left arrow, below) and the suspect was on the roof of number 1255 (right arrow).
-1255 has been remodeled since then and the original roof was a little lower.
-The contemporary white building in the center wasn't there in 1950, it was a vacant lot.
+1255 has been remodeled or rebuilt since then; its original roof was lower.
+The contemporary white building in the center wasn't there in 1950; it was a vacant lot.